Mont Sainte-Odile Abbey: History

 Perpetual adoration has been practiced at the convent since 1931.

-Secret passage
+2000-2003 book theft

 Between August 2000 and May 2002 more than 1,000 ancient books went missing from the monastery library.
-Stanislas Gosse, a book collector, stole the books after finding an old map showing a secret entrance into the library.
+Stanislas Gosse, a book collector and local teacher, stole the books after finding an old map in the city archives showing a secret entrance into the library.
 The route was not easy, however, involving climbing up exterior walls, a steep staircase and a secret chamber.
 A mechanism then opened the back of one of five cupboards.
-The disappearance of so many books over such a length of time confused the librarian, the monks and the police, with Gosse finally being caught by closed-circuit television cameras.
+The disappearance of so many books over such a length of time confused the librarian, the monks and the police, with Gosse finally being caught by closed-circuit television cameras in 2003.
+Gosse received a fine, a suspended prison sentence, and was assigned community service of helping catalog the books in the library at Sainte-Odile.